Burger King’s Google-triggering ad invites scrutiny, complaints

 The Federal Trade Commission could have a claim against Google for the spot, on the grounds that consumers didn’t receive adequate disclosures, Kasparian said.
 Google has “a history with the FTC,” she said, with several consent orders issued against the company.
 Google could also take legal action against Burger King for “inappropriately leveraging that device,” Kasparian added.

-“FTC investigations are non-public, and we do not comment on an investigation or the existence of an investigation,” Juliana Gruenwald Henderson, a commission spokeswoman said in an emailed statement.
+“FTC investigations are nonpublic, and we do not comment on an investigation or the existence of an investigation,” Juliana Gruenwald Henderson, a commission spokeswoman said in an emailed statement.

 Google Home does not distinguish between different voices speaking in its proximity.
 This means the device will obey any voice it hears, whether it originates from its owner or an opportunistic television commercial.
 A feature to identify different voices is rumored to be in development.